 Compartment syndrome is defined as a critical pressure increase within a confined compartmental space.
 Any fascial compartment can be affected.
 The most common sites affected are in the leg, thigh, forearm, foot, hand and buttock.

 In this article, we shall look at the pathophysiology, clinical features and management of acute compartment syndrome.

-Compartment syndrome typically occurs following traumatic injury or fractures that cause vascular injury.
-However other causes include iatrogenic vascular injury (post-operatively), tight casts or splints, deep vein thrombosis, and post-reperfusion syndrome swelling.
+Compartment syndrome typically occurs following high-energy trauma, crush injuries, or fractures that cause vascular injury.
+Other causes include iatrogenic vascular injury, tight casts or splints, deep vein thrombosis, and post-reperfusion swelling.

-If the disease progresses, the features are acute arterial insufficiency will subsequently develop (often referred to as the ‘5 P’s’): Pain (disproportionate to the injury), Pallor (or mottled, which becomes non-blanching), Perishingly cold, Paralysis, and Pulselessness.
+If the disease progresses, and compartment syndrome is missed, the features are acute arterial insufficiency will subsequently develop (often referred to as the ‘5 P’s’): Pain (disproportionate to the injury), Pallor (or mottled, which becomes non-blanching), Perishingly cold, Paralysis, and Pulselessness.

-The most important part of the management is early recognition and discussion with the orthopaedic/general/plastic surgeon.
-Initial management prior to definitive intervention include:
+The most important part of the management is early recognition and immediate surgical treatment via urgent fasciotomies (Fig. 2).

 - Keep the limb at a neutral level with the patient (do not elevate or lower)

-- Treat symptomatically with opioid analgesia (with anti-emetics)
+- Treat symptomatically with opioid analgesia (usually intravenous)

 - Compartment syndrome is most common in the lower limbs, typically following traumatic injury or fractures

 - Diagnosis is clinical, the main symptom being pain disproportionate to the injury or worsening despite treatment

 - Definitive treatment is with an emergency open fasciotomy

 - Monitor the patient for rhabdomyolysis and reperfusion syndrome as potential complications